 Another part of the business plan is making specific, measurable goals.
 How many broilers will you raise for your first run?
 What is the market size?
 What equipment will you need for them: fencing, housing, waterers, and feeders?

 Also, make sure to consider capital.
 Specifically, how much of it do you have?
 You'll need to factor in any equipment costs such as the construction of a coop.
 Another cost is the chicks themselves.
-And you'll need to pay for all the feed they will gobble up at an alarming rate until they reach market size.
+Also, you'll need to pay for all the feed they will require until they reach market size.
 You may need medications or supplements as well.

 Raise Your Chicks

-Once you have your chicks, you can get underway.
-Baby chicks need some special care - the temperature must be kept constantly warm, just like if their mother hen was there to keep them warm.
-And you'll need to prevent early problems like pasting up and monitor for illnesses such as coccidiosis.
+Once you have your chicks, you can get started.
+Baby chicks need some special care–the temperature must be kept constantly warm, just like if their mother hen was there to keep them warm.
+You'll also need to prevent early problems like pasting up and monitor for illnesses such as coccidiosis.